Learn tools and tips on how to collect, organize and prioritize with growth matrix exercises and levers.

 If you’re leading a growth planning exercise with your leadership team and unsure of what to include in each quadrant of your Ansoff Matrix, here’s a collection of examples to help you get started.

 I’ve broken this article into four parts—one for each quadrant.
-In each section, I’ve explained the quadrant conceptually with overarching ‘themes’ then provided some specific examples of growth levers you might use.
+In each section, I’ve explained the quadrant conceptually with overarching ‘themes’ then provided some specific examples of growth levers you might use to achieve B2B SaaS growth.

 Quadrant 1 - Market penetration